Arthritis is a condition marked by inflammation of the joints. The main symptoms of arthritis are joint pain and stiffness.

 How does CBD work for arthritis?

-CBD is a potent anti-inflammatory agent.
+CBD is considered a potent anti-inflammatory agent.
 CBD decreases inflammation in the body so that a person with arthritis will have less pain.

 THC also has significant anti-inflammatory properties.
 Since THC is psychoactive, some patients choose to only include THC in their arthritis medication at nighttime.